University of Wisconsin Stout | Wisconsin's Polytechnic University

 It's possible to skip a term or two between courses if that works better than taking the courses back to back every term.
 Each course is offered three times per year.

-Upon completion of all four online courses, you will receive a certificate from the university, in addition to the 12 graduate credits on your University of Wisconsin-Stout transcript.
+Upon completion of all four online courses, you will receive an official certificate from the university, in addition to the 12 graduate credits on your University of Wisconsin-Stout transcript.

 You may complete instructional design courses for professional development or continuing education or as a specialization area in University of Wisconsin-Stout's online Master of Science in Education degree.